lszzy/FWFramework/docs/README.md

 	import FWFramework

     # Check and import the macro submodule
-    import FWExtensionMacros
+    import FWPluginMacros
 	# Check and import the specified sub-modules, see the Package.swift file for the list of sub-modules
 	import FWSwiftUI

 ## [Api](https://fwframework.wuyong.site)
 The document is located in the docs folder, just open index.html in the browser, or run docs.sh to automatically generate the Api document.

+Custom code prefix is app example:

+	public typealias APP = WrapperGlobal

+	extension WrapperCompatible {
+		public static var app: Wrapper<Self>.Type { get { wrapperExtension } set {} }
+		public var app: Wrapper<Self> { get { wrapperExtension } set {} }
+	}

+Example of importing default fw code prefix:

+	@_spi(FW) import FWFramework

 ## [Changelog](https://github.com/lszzy/FWFramework/blob/master/CHANGELOG.md)
 As this framework is constantly upgrading, optimizing and expanding new functions, the Api of each version may be slightly changed.
 If a compilation error is reported when the new version is upgraded, the solution is as follows:

-	1. Just change to specify the pod version number to import, the recommended way, does not affect the project progress, upgrade to the new version only when you have time, example: pod 'FWFramework', '5.3.2'
+	1. Just change to specify the pod version number to import, the recommended way, does not affect the project progress, upgrade to the new version only when you have time, example: pod 'FWFramework', '5.4.0'
 	2. Upgrade to the new version, please pay attention to the version update log

 ### Swift